The engagement pyramid is a powerful PR model.

 How do you raise the engagement bar for your campaign?

 The Engagement Pyramid

 The Engagement Pyramid divides publics into three distinct groups; creators, contributors, and lurkers.
-Engaged publics typically distribute themselves according to a distribution that has been scientifically proven to be true well before the advent of the internet and social media and supporting observations have been made by sociologists for centuries.1
+Engaged publics typically distribute themselves according to a distribution that has been scientifically proven well before the advent of the internet and social media, and supporting sociologists have made observations for centuries.1

-Example: If creators ar asked to upload their best summer pictures for a social media campaign, maybe contributors can suggest creative captions for their favourite pictures?
-Now, if both creators and contributors are having their fair share of fun, why not invite lurkers to simply cast their votes on their favourite photos and captions?
+Example: If we ask creators to upload their best summer pictures for a social media campaign, maybe contributors can suggest creative captions for their favourite pictures?
+Now, if both creators and contributors are having their fair share of fun, why not invite lurkers to cast their votes on their favourite photos and captions?